Pendulum Impact Test

-The Pendulum impact test proficiency scheme consists on determining the height of the pendulum that the test item reaches failure, with any accredited laboratories or in accreditation process being eligible to participate.
+The Pendulum impact test proficiency scheme consists of determining the height of the pendulum that the test item reaches failure, with any accredited laboratories or in the accreditation process being eligible to participate.

-The activities of Qualabor as proficiency testing provider are done with impartiality and are structured and managed to guarantee the impartiality, Qualabor also guarantee that commercial, financial and other types of pressure will not compromise Qualabor’s impartiality.
-This is guaranteed through the acknowledgment and agreement term, signed by Qualabor collaborators who affect the quality of proficiency testing.
+The activities of Qualabor as a proficiency testing provider are done with impartiality and are structured and managed to guarantee that, Qualabor also compromises that commercial, financial, and other types of pressure will not compromise Qualabors' impartiality.
+It is assurance through the acknowledgment and agreement term, signed by Qualabor collaborators, who affect the quality of proficiency testing.

 (Certificate Number: AP-2654, ANSI National Accreditation Board - USA)

 Qualabor's QMS is implemented and effectively maintained according ISO/IEC 17043.

 EPTIS helps you find a suitable proficiency testing (PT) scheme for your laboratory (a PT scheme is a coherent series of single rounds).
 For a large number of schemes we have produced data sheets and collected them in the EPTIS database.
 What is not included in the database is topical information on next PT rounds.
 When is the next round, and what is the matrix material this time?
 This information is too dynamic as to be included in the database.
 But you can find such details for a selection of schemes in our PT calendar.